-“Rava bar Rav Huna would put on fine shoes when praying, as it says “Prepare yourself to meet your God, O Israel” (Amos 4:12).
+“Rava bar Rav Huna would put on fine shoes when he prayed.
+As the verse says “Prepare yourself to meet your God, O Israel” (Amos 4:12).

-When we pray for God’s assistance, we are clearly aware of our deficiencies and limitations.
-God is our pillar, supplying our needs and sustaining life; we depend upon His constant kindness and mercy.
+When we pray for God’s assistance, we are keenly aware of our deficiencies and limitations.
+God is our pillar, supplying our needs and sustaining life.
+We rely on His constant kindness and mercy.
 When we present our requests in prayer, we are like a servant petitioning his master.

-Rava bar Rav Huna, on the other hand, stressed prayer as an expression of Ahavah, our love for God.
-He conducted his prayers in the manner of a loving and favorite son, proudly wearing his finest clothing before his father.
+Rava bar Rav Huna, on the other hand, viewed prayer as an expression of ahavat Hashem, our love for God.
+He approached prayer like a loving and favorite child, donning his finest clothing before meeting with his beloved father.

 Given these two opposing approaches, each based on a different type of prayer and Divine service, what should we do?
 Pray in simple and humble dress, or in fine clothing?

-But in times of peace, he would dress honorably, cover himself with a talit and pray, as it says, “Prepare yourself to meet your God, O Israel".”|
+But in times of peace, he would dress honorably, cover himself with a talit and pray, as it says, “Prepare yourself to meet your God, O Israel.””

-In the end, we need to acquire both awe and love in our service of God.
-At times we need to restrain ourselves and carefully watch that we do not descend into materialism and improper conduct.
-But we also need to deepen our love of God by increasing our positive actions.
+In the end, we need to both awe and love in our service of God.
+Sometimes we need to restrain ourselves and carefully watch that we do not descend into materialism and improper conduct.
+Other times, we need to deepen our love for God by increasing our positive actions.

-(adapted from Ein Eyah vol. III pp. 2-3.)
+(Adapted from Ein Eyah vol. III, pp. 2-3.)